Simulation of Lindblad equations for quarkonium in the quark-gluon plasma: Quantum Brownian motion of quarkonium

-The terms due to the heavy quark recoils $\propto 1/T$ are required by the fluctuation-dissipation relation of thermal correlation functions in the QGP and are responsible to direct the quarkonium system toward the equilibrium \cite{Akamatsu:2014qsa, Akamatsu:2020ypb, Akamatsu:2021dot}.
+The terms due to the heavy quark recoils $\propto 1/T$ are required by the fluctuation-dissipation relation of thermal correlation functions in the QGP and are responsible for directing the quarkonium system toward the equilibrium \cite{Akamatsu:2014qsa, Akamatsu:2020ypb, Akamatsu:2021dot}.
 This Lindblad equation describes the decoherence phenomena and dissipation of quarkonium.

-Original derivation \cite{Akamatsu:2014qsa, Akamatsu:2020ypb} was performed in the weak-coupling expansion $g\ll 1$ and by assuming a particular configuration of heavy quark pair $r\sim 1/gT$.
-In this case, the dynamics of quarkonium is in the quantum Brownian regime and the functions $U(r)$ and $\gamma(r)$ are
+Original derivation \cite{Akamatsu:2014qsa, Akamatsu:2020ypb} was performed in the weak-coupling expansion $g\ll 1$ of Non-Relativistic QCD (NRQCD) and by assuming a particular configuration of heavy quark pair $r\sim 1/gT$.
+Self-energy diagrams considered in the derivation are shown in the Fig.~\ref{fig:diagrams_NR}.
+The three time scales are estimated as